Compare Trade School

 Tuition by school type

-Based on reported tuition from 47 schools offering Sterile Processing Tech programs nationwide.
+Based on reported tuition from 47 schools with programs related to Sterile Processing Tech nationwide.

 Tuition figures reflect annual published in-state tuition and fees as reported to IPEDS (Integrated Postsecondary Education Data System).
 Actual costs vary by program length, residency status, and financial aid.
 Contact schools directly for current pricing.